The Marvelous Land Of Oz

 ordered her own royal couch to be placed in the center of the tent.

-high with cushions covered with rose-colored silk, and from a
+was piled high with cushions covered with rose-colored silk, and

 golden